potatomaverick/100-days-of-code/log.md

 **Today's Progress:** Reviewed previous Javascript lessons and continued to work through the Javascript section of freeCodeCamp again today.

 **Thoughts:** Back for real now!
 Been too busy with life and work related duties as mentioned before and on my Twitter @abarrydev.
 Since its been a while, I went back and redid the FCC Basic Javascript lessons I had already completed and continued to work through it.
 I'm about 2/3 of the way through now, so on the home stretch!
 Still plenty to do, but I'm up to the challenge.
 Sidenote - felt immensely rewarding to get stuck on a couple lessons and work my way through it without any extra help.

+### Day 19: March 4th, 2019
+**Today's Progress:** Continued with the Basic Javascript section of freeCodeCamp.

+**Thoughts:** Only worked for a couple of hours and I was already pretty tired when I started.
+Still, made some progress.
+I felt pretty good that I understood what was going on while solving the Golf and Blackjack problems.
+Blackjack in particular was a bit tricky.
+Still a bit left to go, but I need to ensure I get enough sleep!